Are you looking for the best posture brace for hunchback?

 The thing about posture braces is that wearing them can help you become familiar with what proper posture is, and perhaps it can assist you in training the right muscles.

-But, wearing the posture brace for too long have the potential to make your posture worse.
+But, wearing the posture brace for too long has the potential to make your posture worse.

 The issue is that the posture brace (and not your muscles) is doing most of the work when you are wearing it.